You’ve launched your brand. You’ve developed a loyal fanbase. Now, you want to create and sell merchandise that features your brand.

-The best way to go about connecting your merch to your content is up to you—you know your audience best, after all.
-For Seek Discomfort, that meant hosting a fashion show in their backyard.
+The best way to connect your merch to your content is up to you—it is your audience, after all.
+For Seek Discomfort, that meant hosting a fashion show in its backyard.

-“That's where you're going to have really high engagement and ROI," says Zack.
-"Whereas with prospecting, most of the time people aren't going to buy merchandise from someone they've never heard of before.
-So that's where the bulk of your energy from paid media spend should go.”
+“That’s where you’re going to have really high engagement and [return on investment] ROI," says Zack.
+"Whereas with prospecting, most of the time people aren’t going to buy merchandise from someone they’ve never heard of before.
+So that’s where the bulk of your energy from paid media spend should go.”

-Nothing builds hype for a new product quite like a presale campaign.
-A presale is when you give your audience the opportunity to purchase your product before it's available so they can be the first to get it when it drops.
+Nothing builds hype for a new product like a presale campaign.
+A presale gives your audience the opportunity to purchase your product before it launches so they can be the first to get it when it drops.

 The advantage?
-You can gauge demand before investing in stock and even create a sense of scarcity or urgency to encourage fans to get in early.
+You can gauge demand before investing in stock and even create a sense of scarcity or urgency to encourage fans to buy early.